MICE market feature

 The economic impact of MICE travel

 As we mentioned in the beginning, MICE is a high-value, steadily growing industry segment.
-Just for the sake of comparison: the peak Super Bowl attendance was around 104,000 people, and the largest crowd for Taylor Swift’s concert was 96,000.
+Just for the sake of comparison: Peak Super Bowl attendance was around 104,000, and the largest crowd for a Taylor Swift concert was 96,000.

 Well, auto shows and book fairs attract millions of visitors, all of whom spend money at the event destination.
-Of course, not all of them are corporate travelers, so let’s hold our course and focus on business travel expenses.
+Of course, not all of them are corporate travelers, so let’s stay the course and focus on business travel expenses.

-According to the latest GBTA report, business travelers’ spending, on average, amounts to $834 per person.
+According to the latest GBTA report, business traveler spending, on average, amounts to $834 per person.
 Here’s the approximate breakdown:

 • lodging accounts for $312,